-• Participation policy.
+Participation policy.
 Class participation will be graded by in-class engagement, including asking relevant questions based on a critical review of required readings, lectures, and comments made by your peers.
 The lack of attendance, and the use of mobile devices - including phones, tablets, and laptops - for purposes other than participating in class, will count against your participation grade.

 This semester involves regular use of technology.
 Research has shown that divided attention is detrimental to learning; I encourage you to close any windows not directly related to what we are doing while you are in class.
 Please turn off your phone notifications and limit other likely sources of technology disruption, so that you can fully engage with the material, each other, and me.
 This will create a better learning environment for everyone.
 A laptop will be required for our in-person classes.
-If you do not have access to one, please email me [swarnala@andrew.cmu.edu] as soon as possible so we can find a solution.